hafanhh/Data-Analyst-Portfolio/README.md

 Hello, my name is Alice (Ha Anh)!
 I am a data addict with a solid background in Data Analytics and a love of numbers, statistics and data in general.
 With a MSc degree in "Data Analytics" I bring to the field of data a unique blend of technical expertise and an analytical approach.
 As a candidate seeking the role of **Data Analyst/Scientist**, I am delighted to demonstrate my technical, analytical and logical talents in the field of **Data Analytics** and **Data Science**.

+In my spare time, I am always excited investigate new data analysis / manipulation tools and approaches, always looking for ways to broaden my knowledge and sharpen my skills.

+If you're seeking for someone with a unique combination of business management and data analytics skills, I'd love to talk about how I might help your projects and organization.
+Please contact me and let's begin on a data-driven journey together!

+*The CV is included within the repository*